jorg-gradwohl/Cyberlab/setup/smb-samba-setup.md

 ```
 You should see the file with group = sambashare

-## 8) SMB Heartbeat Cron Job
+## 8) SMB Activity Cron Job

-To generate **regular SMB activity** for Splunk, we create a tiny script that writes a timestamped file into the share every 5 minutes.
+To generate **regular SMB activity** for Splunk, we create a tiny script that writes a timestamped message into a single log file in the share every minute.

 ### Create script: